Light and Versatile Embedded Graphics Library ~

 Converting C LVGL to Berry~

-Simply speaking, you can convert most constants from their C equivalent to berry by just changing the LV_
+Simply speaking, you can convert most constants from their C equivalent to Berry by just changing the LV_

 prefix to lv.